 Juan de Villanueva began his work in Madrid during the reign of Charles III and continued on the arrival of Charles IV, who will name him chief architect to the Spanish throne.
 His masterpiece and a perfect example of Neoclassic architecture is the Prado Museum.
 He also, among other works, renovated the Plaza Mayor after a fire destroyed most of it in 1790.
 You, of course, can see what Villanueva did in the Plaza Mayor of Madrid by running with us on our Old Madrid running tour!

 We love running in Madrid at Madrid Running Tours and while we’re at it we also love to throw in a hefty amount of culture and interesting anecdotes that we’re more than sure that you’ll enjoy if you decide to join us on a private running tour!
-Check us out at Madrid Running Tours.
+Contact us.